Last Updated on

 Lunch at Hummus Bar …and drinks somewhere unique.

 Be sure to have some cash on you to visit Hummus Bar.
-This vegan friendly spot has incredible falafel and other specialities.
+This vegan-friendly spot has incredible falafel and other specialties.
 I was really impressed by their sandwiches, which are affordable and delicious.